mandarc64/DiscourseAnalyzer/README.md

 # CS678_FinalProject
 ## Introduction
-In this repository we have regenerated the results for annotated data and model for the paper: </br>

 > Mandar Chaudhari and Ashlesha Deokar [How Do We Answer Complex Questions: Discourse Structure of Long-form Answers](https://arxiv.org/abs/2203.11048).